Oralism: With cochlear implants

+Without cochlear implants

 Communication in oral-deaf students without cochlear implants is typically less frequent and less complex than hearing peers of the same age.
 These expressed communications are less clear than that of their hearing peers.
 Linguistically, these communications are typical of the language skills seen much earlier in their hearing counterparts.
 Despite efforts to encourage the sole reliance on speech and spoken language in oral schools, some oral-deaf individuals developed sign systems among themselves in non-supervised settings.
 Additionally, oral-deaf children often used manual gestures/signs simultaneously or in addition to vocalizations during expressive communications at home.

+Reading

 Some studies have called into question the role of developing spoken language skills in relation to developing reading skills.
 One study in particular demonstrated that while individuals who became deaf before developing spoken language did show a decreased ability to differentiate between the phonological properties of a language, they showed equal capability of recognizing and understanding the orthographic properties of what they were reading.
 In fact, compared to their hearing counterparts, the deaf individuals showed an increased rate of written word processing skills as they increased in age.
 Altogether, this research provided evidence contrary to the belief that spoken skills are critical to the development of reading skills, and further proposes that educational approaches should include a stronger focus on building awareness of written language forms separate from the related aural aspects.